 Lady tulips prefer rich, well-draining soil.
 The bulbs require some moisture while growing over the winter.
 Once the flowers have emerged, the soil can dry out a fair bit.
 Chalky, loamy, or sandy soils are often best for Lady tulips.

 Dig a hole that’s at least twice as deep as the length of the bulb.
 Pop the bulb in with the pointed tip facing the sky.
 For displays, work in groups of around 15 bulbs with at least 3 inches of space between them.
 Water thoroughly and wait for the plants to emerge in spring.

 Lady Tulip Light Preferences

-Plant Lady tulips in a spot that gets full sun exposure throughout the day.
-For gardens situated in hotter regions, provide some afternoon shade to prevent the flowers from getting roasted.
+Plant Lady tulips in a spot with full sun exposure throughout the day.
+For gardens in hotter regions, provide some afternoon shade to prevent the flowers from getting roasted.

 Temperature & Humidity Preferences

 Within their recommended growing zones, Lady tulips do best when the ambient temperature is between 60 and 70ºF (15.5 to 21ºC).
 As for humidity, these perennials are extremely drought-tolerant and prefer drier soils.
 Aim for low humidity.

 Because they prefer drier conditions, Lady tulips don’t need to be watered too regularly.
 Once per week is fine for most plants if the soil is arid.

 How, When, and Why to Fertilize Lady Tulips